 Cusick is a tiny town located in the state of Washington.
 With a population of 206 people and just one neighborhood, Cusick is the 280th largest community in Washington.
-Cusick has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Cusick was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Unlike some towns, Cusick isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Cusick are a mix of both white- and blue-collar jobs.
+Cusick is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Cusick is a town of service providers, construction workers and builders and managers.
 There are especially a lot of people living in Cusick who work in maintenance occupations (20.25%), management occupations (17.72%) and healthcare suport services (11.39%).

 Setting & Lifestyle

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Cusick has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Cusick has few renters and college students.
 But the biggest reason it is quieter in Cusick than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Cusick may be for you.